 Although the molecular results for CF-DNA analysis seem very promising, we have little data on the feasibility of this analysis, especially when the fluid is collected after puncturing the cyst under endoscopic ultrasound (EUS) control.
 In addition, these few preliminary results must be confirmed with other studies.
 The value of NGS analysis in CF as an indicator for therapeutic decision needs to be evaluated.
 This pilot prospective study was conducted to evaluate the feasibility, sensitivity and specificity of NGS analysis of CF in comparison with the "gold-standard" anatomopathological analysis of the surgical specimen.
-The main objective was to evaluate and compare the genomic profiles of pancreatic CF and pancreatic tumors to confirm whether the genomic profile of pancreatic CF was a reliable predictor of malignancy and could help in clinical management.
+The main objective was to evaluate and compare the genomic profiles of pancreatic CF and pancreatic tumors to confirm whether the genomic profile of pancreatic CF was a reliable predictor of malignancy, and could thus help in clinical management.

 MATERIALS AND METHODS

-This prospective multicenter study promoted by Saint Joseph hospital was approved by the French Ethical Committee (ID RCB: 2016-A01399-42/ref 16-107 available upon request) and registered in the ClinicalTrial.gov database (NCT03305146).
+This prospective multicenter study promoted by Saint Joseph Hospital was approved by the French Ethical Committee (ID RCB: 2016-A01399-42/ref 16-107 available upon request) and registered in the ClinicalTrial.gov database (NCT03305146).
 Six centers, all expert centers in digestive oncology and surgery, participated in the study.
 The primary objective of this pilot prospective study was to determine the mutational concordance in the molecular biology analysis of paired DNA samples from CF and pancreatic tumor NT.
-The secondary objective was to analyze specific (KRAS, GNAS, RAF, PTPRD, CTNNB1, RNF43, POLD1, TP53) mutations to correlate their presence with a final cancer diagnosis.
-The sensitivity and specificity of the DNA mutational analysis in CF was also evaluated for pancreatic cysts needing surgery.
+The secondary objective was to analyze specific mutations (KRAS, GNAS, RAF, PTPRD, CTNNB1, RNF43, POLD1, and TP53) to correlate their presence with a final cancer diagnosis.
+The sensitivity and specificity of the DNA mutational analysis in CF was also evaluated for pancreatic cysts requiring surgery.

 Studied population

 Patients diagnosed with pancreatic cystic lesions with worrisome features or high-risk stigmata and scheduled for surgery in the participating centers were enrolled in the study.
-Worrisome features were defined as a cyst > 3 cm, thickened/enhancing cyst walls, main pancreatic duct size 5-9 mm, non-enhancing mural nodules and an abrupt change in the caliber of the pancreatic duct with distal pancreatic atrophy.
-High-risk stigmata were defined by obstructive jaundice in a patient with a cystic lesion on the head of the pancreas and an enhancing solid component within the cyst or main pancreatic duct ≥ 10 mm in size.
-Malignant cytopathology was defined as being either at least suspicious for adenocarcinoma or positive for adenocarcinoma.
+Worrisome features were defined as a cyst > 3 cm, thickened/enhancing cyst walls, main pancreatic duct size 5-9 mm, non-enhancing mural nodules, and an abrupt change in the caliber of the pancreatic duct with distal pancreatic atrophy.
+High-risk stigmata were defined by obstructive jaundice in a patient with a cystic lesion on the head of the pancreas, and an enhancing solid component within the cyst or main pancreatic duct ≥ 10 mm in size.
+Malignant cytopathology was defined as being either suspicious for adenocarcinoma or positive for adenocarcinoma.
 Pathology slides were reviewed for each surgical specimen, and diagnoses for all pancreatic cysts were rendered based on standard histo-morphological criteria.
-Pathological staging was performed as outlined by the American Joint Committee on Cancer Staging Manual (eighth edition).
+Pathological staging was performed as outlined by the American Joint Committee in the Cancer Staging Manual (8th edition).
 Inclusion and exclusion criteria are described in Table 1.
 Relevant collected data are presented in Table 2.

 Sample size

-A sample size of 20 patients for this pilot study was determined according to various parameters: the frequency of the disease, the inclusion capacity of the centers and a 12-mo maximum inclusion duration.
+A sample size of 20 patients for this pilot study was determined according to various parameters: the frequency of the disease, the inclusion capacity of the centers, and a 12-mo maximum inclusion duration.

-Cystic fluid and neoplastic tissue collection
+CF and NT collection